 You won’t know what to marvel at first: the imposing stone arches, dazzling Roman-style infinity pool or the magnificent Cappadocian landscape that changes by the hour with the direction of the sun.
 With its unique vantage point, the hotel offers an unrivalled 180° panorama of the dramatic rock formations and valleys below, as well as both sunrise and sunset viewings.

 Rise and shine early enough, because you won’t want to miss the scene of multicoloured hot air balloons floating through the sky in the warm glow of the morning light.
 You will, after all, be staying at a premier location for this sunset experience.
-(See my post about my hot air balloon ride here.)
+(Read my post about my epic hot air balloon ride here.)

 When you’re not gazing far into the horizon, the perfectly manicured gardens offer some eye candy on the ground: lush greenery, vibrant flowers, as well as the resident doves, peacocks and the most peculiar-looking pigeons I’ve ever seen.